ChrisMoller/mtx/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;x mtx y

-In the monadic form, an "axis" of 'c' (or any string that starts with 'c' or 'C') will do the cross product of the arguement.  'd" or 'D' get thr determinant.
+In the monadic form, an "axis" of 'c' (or any string that starts with 'c' or 'C') will do the cross product of the arguement.  'd" or 'D' get the determinant.
 If neither is specified, the default is determinant.
-The dyadic form is always the cross product.
+The dyadic form always yields the cross product.

 (It's
 handy to create a couple of named lambdas for these: